 Sonnet 530

-What is the essence of a dying man
+What is the essence of a dying man,

-His power leaching to the universe,
+His power leaching back into the earth?

-His legacy while yet a story grand
+His legacy, while cast a story grand

-Soon eulogized by lofty words rehearsed.
+Soon eulogized—by lofty words rehearsed.

 Bombastic praise by which proud life is scored,

-Brief gilded verses of a life long song
+Brief gilded verses of a life-long song

 Refined beyond all truth and into lore?